Igc-57I/project_reti_logiche/README.md

 Logic Circuits Final Project

 ### Task
+We were asked to design and implement a system that:
+- receives information about a memory location,
+- retrieve the content of the memory location,
-We were asked to design and implement a system that receives instructions about a memory location, whose content must be sent to one of four output channels.
-The instructions about the channel to use and the memory address to access are provided via a single-bit serial input, while the system's outputs, the aforementioned channels, provide all the bits of the memory word in parallel.
+- sends the retrieved data to one of four output channels.

+The memory location and output channel are provided via a single-bit serial input, while the output is delivered in parallel.

 ### Mark:
 30/30